Orbital stability of smooth solitary waves for the modified Camassa-Holm equation: Introduction

 \section{Introduction}

 In this paper, we are concerned with the stability of smooth solitary waves for the following modified Camassa-Holm (mCH) equation with cubic nonlinearity where $u(t,x)$ is a real-valued function of space-time variables $(x, t)$, and the subscripts $x$ and $t$ appended to $m$ and $u$ denote partial differentiation.
 The variable $m$ is deemed the ``momentum variable'' in the realm of peakon equations.
-The mCH equation \eqref{1} was proposed as an integrable system using a general approach of the tri-Hamiltonian duality by Fuchssteiner \cite{FU96} and Olver and Rosenau \cite{OR96}.
+The mCH equation \eqref{1} was proposed as an integrable modified version of the Camassa-Holm equation (CH)

+It was derived using a general approach of the tri-Hamiltonian duality by Fuchssteiner \cite{FU96} and Olver and Rosenau \cite{OR96}.
 Also, Equation \eqref{1} is integrable in the sense that it has a bi-Hamiltonian structure \cite{FU96, OR96, Qiao06} and it admits a Lax pair \cite{Qiao06}.
-Later, the generalization of \eqref{1} with a dispersive term given below in \eqref{2} was obtained by Qiao \cite{Qiao11} from the two-dimensional Euler equations with the variable $u$ representing the velocity of the fluid.
+Later, the generalization of \eqref{1} with a dispersive term given below in \eqref{3} was obtained by Qiao \cite{Qiao11} from the two-dimensional Euler equations with the variable $u$ representing the velocity of the fluid.
 Qiao also obtained the bi-Hamiltonian structure together with the Lax pair.
-Furthermore, it is shown in \cite{GL13} that Equation \eqref{2} arises from an intrinsic invariant planar curve flow in Euclidean geometry.
+Furthermore, it is shown in \cite{GL13} that Equation \eqref{3} arises from an intrinsic invariant planar curve flow in Euclidean geometry.

 Equation \eqref{1} admits a variety of solutions on the whole line, for both the cases of zero and nonzero backgrounds.
 More specifically, \eqref{1} admits peaked solitary waves (peakons) \cite{GL13}, which are asymptotically going to zero, whereas the smooth multisoliton solutions \cite{IL12,M13} tend to a nonzero constant as $x \to \pm \infty$.
-Orbital stability of the single peakons for the mCH equation \eqref{1} was obtained in \cite{QLL13} using an approach similar to what was done in \cite{CS00, LL09} for the Camassa-Holm and Degasperis{-Procesi} one-peakon solutions.
+Orbital stability of the single peakons for the mCH equation \eqref{1} was obtained in \cite{QLL13} using an approach similar to what was done in \cite{CS00, LL09} for the Camassa-Holm and Degasperis-Procesi one-peakon solutions.
 As for the train of peakons of the mCH equation \eqref{1}, their orbital stability was obtained in \cite{LLQ14} by using an energy argument and combining the method of the orbital stability of a single peakon with the monotonicity of the local energy norm \cite{MMT02, KM20}.